judelucien/xena-warrior-princess/README.md

 Welcome to this growing collection of Xena: Warrior Princess-related information!
 Please read on to learn more about the power of what we can achieve together through collaboration!

+### UPDATE 2019-08-17

+Our first major contribution from Jay Tuma: The Queen has allowed us to upload the [Xena: Warrior Princess Master Fan Fiction list](https://github.com/judelucien/xena-warrior-princess/blob/master/Fanfic/Master-Fanfic-List.md)!!
+We have liftoff!! :rocket: :rocket: :rocket:

 ## What Is This Repository For?

 What can we achieve?
 We can create the largest repository of Xena-related information on the web.
 There are a lot of websites and a lot of information about Xena: Warrior Princess online but no one central place.
 What kind of information?
-Well, websites (links), episode guides, commentaries, academic papers, characters, information about the Xenaverse, conventions, fan-gatherings, fan art, fan-fiction, podcast info, show glossary, quotes, practically anything you can think of!
+Well, websites (links), episode guides, commentaries, academic papers, characters, information about the Xenaverse, conventions, fan-gatherings, fan art, [fan-fiction](https://github.com/judelucien/xena-warrior-princess/blob/master/Fanfic/Master-Fanfic-List.md), podcast info, show glossary, quotes, practically anything you can think of!

 ## About This Repository